Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 - Ranking fertilizers, unsurprisingly, does the reverse.
   It will cause the Ranker to choose the best crop for each fertilizer — the crop that gives the highest rank value.

-  > This can be useful if you have gotten some fertilizer for free and want to determine what crop would be most
-  > beneficial to plant on the fertilizer.
-Just make sure to also disable the "pay for fertilizer" setting.

 - Ranking "all pairs" shows all possible combinations of crops and fertilizers on the chart.
   You can use the brush at the bottom of the chart to show more or less bars on the chart.